To the Family and Friends of this Soldier:

-To his family and friends in pain, I offer this comfort: When you find yourself in that dark sorrowful place, think not only of how you will miss him, but instead recall the years, days, hours and minutes gifted to you by his presence.
+To her family and friends in pain, I offer this comfort: When you find yourself in that dark sorrowful place, think not only of how you will miss her, but instead recall the years, days, hours and minutes gifted to you by her presence.
 The one thing that cannot be taken from you is your wonderful memories that now will mean more than ever.

 If you ever want to talk, I'm only an e:mail away and would love for you to tell me more about your Hero.

 God Bless this soldier and family who gave all and God Bless legacy.com for setting up this site where families can so quickly share their condolences and prayers with others like themselves.

 Proud Parents of SFC Brent A. Adams, KIA, 12/1/05, Ramadi, Iraq